thachp/eventdbx/README.md

 ### Upgrades

-- `dbx upgrade [<version>|latest] [--print-only]`
+- `dbx upgrade [<version>|latest] [--no-switch] [--print-only]`
-  Downloads and runs the platform-specific installer to switch binaries.
+  Downloads the selected release into `~/.eventdbx/versions/<target>/<tag>/` and switches the active `dbx` binary unless `--no-switch` is supplied.
 The CLI looks up releases from GitHub, so you can use `latest` or supply a tag like `v1.13.2` (omitting the leading `v` also works).
 Versions lower than `v1.13.2` are rejected because upgrades are unsupported before that release.
-Use `--print-only` to show the command without executing it.
+Use `--print-only` to preview the download and activation steps without performing them.
 Shortcut syntax `dbx upgrade@<version>` resolves through the same lookup.
+- `dbx upgrade use <version> [--print-only]`
+  Switches to an installed release without re-downloading it so you can hop between versions like `nvm`.
+The command references the locally cached binary; on Windows the switch must still be completed manually by replacing the executable.
+- `dbx upgrade installed [--json]`
+  Lists every cached CLI release and marks the one currently active.
+Use `--json` for machine-readable output that includes the detected target triple.
 - `dbx upgrade --suppress <version>`
   Suppresses the upgrade reminder for the provided release tag.
 Combine it with `latest` to ignore the current release until a newer one ships.
 Use `dbx upgrade --clear-suppress` to re-enable reminders for all releases.
 - `dbx upgrade list [--limit <n>] [--json]`
   Queries the GitHub releases API and prints the most recent versions.
+Installed releases are annotated with `[installed]` and the active release with `[active]`.
 The default limit is 20; use `--json` for a machine-readable list, and call `dbx upgrade@list` for the same shortcut.

 > The CLI checks for new releases on startup and prints a reminder when a newer version is available.
 Set `DBX_NO_UPGRADE_CHECK=1` to bypass the check for automation scenarios.